fahimalshihab/Blue-Team/(SOC) Security Operations Center/Readme.md

 ### Roles

-- <b>Security Analyst:</b> The cybersecurity first responders who monitor security alerts, investigate suspicious activity, and take steps to contain threats.
+- <b>Security Analysts:</b> The cybersecurity first responders who monitor security alerts, investigate suspicious activity, and take steps to contain threats.

+- <b>Incident Responders:</b>They are the ones who take action when a security threat or incident is detected by the SOC's various technologies.

+- <b>Threat Hunters:</b> These proactive cybersecurity specialists actively search for hidden threats that might evade traditional security tools.
+They act like digital detectives, analyzing data and user behavior to identify potential threats before they can cause damage.

+- <b>Threat Intelligence Analyst:</b>  A cybersecurity professional who gathers and analyzes information about cyber threats to proactively protect their organization.
+They act as digital detectives, hunting for hidden threats and translating complex data into actionable intelligence for security teams.

 - <b>Security Engineer:</b> They maintain and update the security tools and systems used by the SOC team, ensuring they are functioning properly and configured effectively.